NewsLocal NewsHamilton CountyBlue Ash

 Shrapnel outside of Ayalon's brother's apartment building

-The two said they have experienced 20 missile barrages since their arrival.
-Originally scheduled to leave Tuesday, June 18, and return to Cincinnati on Wednesday, June 19, they're now hoping to return by Monday, June 23, through a complicated journey that includes a six-hour bus ride to the Jordan border, followed by a taxi to Aqaba and four flights back to Cincinnati — a total travel time of about 45 hours.
+Originally scheduled to leave Tuesday, June 18, and return to Cincinnati on Wednesday, June 19, they were able to return Wednesday, through a complicated journey that includes a bus ride to the Jordan border, followed by a taxi to Aqaba and multiple flights.

 The situation has given them a firsthand perspective on the reality of living in a conflict zone.